TixoApp/tixo/README.md

-# TIXO: Next-Generation Ticketing on Polygon
+# TIXO: Next-Generation Ticketing on Aurora

-This project was built specifically for the Polygon DevX Hackathon.
+This project was built for the Encode Club Aurora Hackathon, specifically for the Aurora Tokenization and Entertainment, Digital Media, and NFTs Challenges.

-View the full demo walkthrough here: https://vimeo.com/832694198
+View the full demo walkthrough here: https://vimeo.com/838419544

 ![](/app/public/landing.png)

 Learn more about the Tixo Protocol V1 here: [Tixo Protocol](/contracts/)